Need to talk? Call 1800 882 436.

 What is the placenta?

-If something goes wrong with the placenta, it can be serious and even life-threatening to both mum and baby.
+If something goes wrong with the placenta, it can be serious and even life-threatening for both you and your baby.

 What is the role of the placenta during pregnancy?

-The placenta passes oxygen, nutrients and antibodies from your blood to your baby.
-It also carries waste products from your baby back to your blood, so your body can get rid of them.
+• carrying waste products such as carbon dioxide from your baby back to your blood, so your body can get rid of them

 What is the normal position of the placenta during pregnancy?

-The placenta should attach to the wall of the uterus, usually at the top, side, front or back.
+The placenta should attach to the wall of the uterus, usually at the top or sides, on the front or back.
 The exact location will vary from person to person and in each pregnancy.

-The placenta can sometimes develop low in the uterus but will generally move higher as your uterus stretches.
-The position of the placenta will be checked at your 18-week ultrasound.
+The placenta can sometimes develop low in the uterus, but it will generally move higher as your uterus stretches.
+The position of the placenta will be checked at your routine 18 to 20 week ultrasound.

 This image shows a normal placental location, with the placenta attached at the top of the uterus.